ipop-project/ipop-project.github.io/wiki/Build-WebRTC-Libraries-for-Windows.md

       * `Control Panel > User Accounts > User Accounts > Change my environment variables`

       * Add a PATH user variable: `%PATH%;C:\path\to\depot_tools`
+    * Note: depot tools uses its own included Python version 2 package, if you have another installation included on your PATH it may conflict if the version is not suitable.

   3. Run `gclient` from the cmd shell.
 The first time it is run, it will install its own copy various tools.